vvorobjov/nrp-core/README.md

 sudo apt install libgazebo11-dev gazebo11 gazebo11-plugin-base

 # required by nest-server (which is built and installed along with nrp-core)
-sudo apt install python3-restrictedpython uwsgi-core uwsgi-plugin-python3
+sudo apt install python3-restrictedpython uwsgi-core uwsgi-plugin-python3 flask_cors mpi4py docopt

 # required by nrp-server, which uses gRPC python bindings
-pip install grpcio-tools pytest
+pip install grpcio-tools pytest psutil

 # Remove flask if it was installed to ensure it is installed from pip
 sudo apt remove python3-flask python3-flask-cors